edsu/inkdroid.org/ehs/ehs.md

 ## Selected Publications

+* [Bystander intervention on social media: Examining cyberbullying and reactions to systemic racism].
+The Brookings Institution.
+October, 2021.
 * [Legibility Machines: Archival Appraisal and the Genealogies of Use].
 PhD Dissertation.
 University of Maryland.
 December, 2020.
 * [Appraisal Talk in Web Archives].
 Archivaria.
 May, 2020.